odoo/documentation/content/applications/general/iot/config/windows_iot.rst

 On the :menuselection:`Rule Type` screen, select :guilabel:`Port`.
 Then click :guilabel:`Next`.
 From the :menuselection:`Protocol and Ports` page leave the rule application to :guilabel:`TCP`.
 Then, select :guilabel:`Specific Local Ports` for the :guilabel:`ports` option.
-In the text box, type in `8069, 443`.
-Finally, click :guilabel:`Next` to continue to the next step.
+In the text box, type in `8069`.
+Finally click :guilabel:`Next` to continue to the next step.

 On the :menuselection:`Actions` page, select :guilabel:`Allow the connection` and click :guilabel:`Next`.
 The following page on the :menuselection:`Rule Configuration` wizard is the